cptdanko/file-sharing-app/README.md

 To-Do blog.
 Below are some of the blogposts shared so far,

 1. [Upload to AWS S3 bucket from Java Spring Boot app]
+2. [How to Catch ExpiredJwtException in Spring OncePerRequestFilter]
-2. [File share app - social file share feature]
+3. [File share app - social file share feature]
-3. [How to build a Spring Boot API with reactjs frontend]
+4. [How to build a Spring Boot API with reactjs frontend]

 ## Features